10 Best Practices for Successful DevOps Implementation

 5) Automate wherever possible

 Automation enables faster execution throughout the SDLC, keeping up with the speed of DevOps.
-Automation can be employed and extended to code development, middleware configuration, database and networking changes, and to essential testing including regression testing and load testing.
-Automation saves time and efforts of developers, testers and operations personnel and, in turn, total costs.
+Automation can be employed and extended to code development, middleware configuration, database and networking changes, and essential testing, including regression testing and load testing.
+Automation saves the time and effort of developers, testers, and operations personnel and, in turn, total costs.

 6) Select tools that are compatible with each other

-The automation tools to be used in DevOps should be chosen depending upon how they react with another tool.
-It is recommended to choose a toolset which is compatible with your IT environment.
-Ensure that you adopt tools that are suitable to the rest of the toolchain that is existing.
-Tooling decisions should be taken wisely considering the overall tool compatibility for your organization.
-It is usually effective if the tools that you choose are from a single vendor because such tools must have been closely integrated with each other.
-Careful selection of tools reduce the conflicts that they possibly create between development and operations.
+Tooling decisions should be made wisely, considering the overall compatibility of the tool for your organization.
+It is usually effective if the tools you choose are from a single vendor because they must have been closely integrated.
+Careful selection of tools reduces the conflicts that they possibly create between development and operations.

-7) Define performance reviews for team and an individual
+7) Define performance reviews for a team and an individual

-When the IT culture has to be collaborative, it requires an evaluation of team’s as well as individual’s performance in the team.
-Since cooperation and collaboration are at the core of DevOps, performance reviews for developers and operations personnel should mostly be based on their teams’ ability to meeting their development and deployment goals.
+When the IT culture demands collaboration, it requires an evaluation of the team’s and individual’s performance in the team.
+Since cooperation and collaboration are at the core of DevOps implementation strategy, performance reviews for developers and operations personnel should mostly be based on their teams’ ability to meet their development and deployment goals.

 8) Ensure real-time visibility into the project